libxengine/XEngine_ServiceApp/README.en.md

 c c++ network backend server development framework
 It is a development framework code based on XEngine.
 This set of code uses the most basic code to demonstrate how to write a back-end server
 You can write your own backend server directly on the basis of this code
+The code has detailed comments, so you can easily understand how it works

 ## Software feature
 support feature list: